Last updated: May 21, 2022

 Detailed Information on the Processing of Your Personal Data

-We may use Email Marketing Service Providers to manage and send
+We may use Email Marketing Service Providers to manage and send emails to You.

 Legal Basis for Processing Personal Data under GDPR

 We may process Personal Data under the following conditions:

 - Consent: You have given Your consent for processing Personal Data for one or more specific purposes.